rafalp/Misago/dev-docs/plugins/hooks/upgrade-post-content-hook.md

 # `upgrade_post_content_hook`

-This hook wraps the standard Misago function to upgrade post content after it has been posted.
+This hook wraps the standard Misago function used to upgrade post content after it has been posted.

 The upgrade process runs in a Celery task scheduled after the post is created, allowing slow and costly operations, such as embedding previews of linked sites, to be performed without slowing down the posting process.